Teaching the Middle East in 10 Quiz Questions

 Source: Samuel M. Zwemer, Islam: A Challenge to Faith (New York: Student Volunteer Movement for Foreign Missions, 1907), fold-out map between pp. 56-57.

 Follow-up questions: Perhaps you know which country has the largest percentage of the world’s Muslim population?
-Do you know which countries are listed second, third, and fourth?
+Do you also know which countries are listed second, third, and fourth?
 Examine this map from the Pew Research Center’s report, Mapping the Global Muslim Population:

 5. What percentage of the Middle East’s population is Muslim?